robmllze/xyz_pod/README.md

 ## License

-This package is released under the MIT License.
+This project is released under the MIT License.
+See [LICENSE](https://raw.githubusercontent.com/robmllze/xyz_pod/main/LICENSE) for more information.

 ## Contact